Vampireology: The True History of the Fallen: Plot

-Film adaptation
+Planned film adaptations

-On January 31, 2018, Paramount Pictures announced they were in the process of developing a film franchise centered around all 13 Ology books, by setting up a writers room currently consisting of Jeff Pinkner, Michael Chabon, Lindsey Beer, Joe Robert Cole, Nicole Perlman and Christina Hodson.
+On January 31, 2018 Paramount Pictures announced they were in the process of developing a film franchise centered around all of the Ologies books, by setting up a writers' room currently consisting of Jeff Pinkner, Michael Chabon, Lindsey Beer, Joe Robert Cole, Nicole Perlman and Christina Hodson.
 The vision for the franchise is the hope that each of the writers will embrace the books by working with visual artists to create treatments which will eventually evolve into seven movie scripts with interconnected stories.
 Paramount also announced that Akiva Goldsman will act as overseer and producer of the franchise.